Subchapter B. CERTIFICATION PROGRAM FOR INSTALLERS

 IUM Department inspector training

-(f) Technical and administrative training shall be obtained within 2 years prior to application submission.
+(e) Technical, administrative and inspector training must be obtained within 2 years prior to application submission.

-(1) Administrative training will be provided by the Department.
-Administrative training in subsection (c) is required after November 10, 2009.
+(1) Administrative and inspector training will be provided by the Department.

 (2) Technical training is category-specific and must be approved by the Department in accordance with § 245.141 (relating to training approval).

 (2) The applicant shall certify completion of safety training which is appropriate for the certification category.
-Training must be in accordance with regulatory requirements and industry standards and procedures such as Occupational Safety and Health Administration requirements in 29 CFR 1910 (relating to occupational and health standards for industry).
+Training must be in accordance with regulatory requirements and industry standards and procedures such as Occupational Safety and Health Administration requirements in 29 CFR Part 1910.

 (3) Successfully complete training programs which may be required by the Department.
 Successful completion means attendance at all sessions of training and attainment of the minimum passing grade established by the Department in the approval of the training course under § 245.141 for all sections of all qualifying tests given as part of the training course.